davisshaver/frames-integration-for-farcaster/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Frames Integration for Farcaster connects your WordPress site to Farcaster.
+Mini App Integration for Farcaster connects your WordPress site to Farcaster.

 == Description ==

-Frames Integration for Farcaster makes it easy to setup [Farcaster frames](https://docs.farcaster.xyz/developers/frames/v2/) meta tags for your WordPress site.
+Mini App Integration for Farcaster makes it easy to setup [a Farcaster Mini App](https://miniapps.farcaster.xyz/) for your WordPress site.

-- Enable frames for your WordPress site
+- Enable a Mini App for your WordPress site
 - Set button text, splash screen background color, and splash screen icon
 - Validate your Farcaster manifest config
-- Subscribe users to notifications through frames
+- Subscribe users to notifications through the Mini App
-- Offer tipping and casting through frames
+- Offer tipping and casting through the Mini App

 This plugin is developed in public on [Github](https://github.com/davisshaver/frames-integration-for-farcaster), where the source code can be accessed.
 Pull requests, feature ideas, and other feedback welcome.